-China hawks encounter new opponent: U.S. companies
+China hawks encounter powerful opponent: U.S. companies

 “The waiver received is not for our major weapon systems or any support activity related to them.
 Instead, it covers items that are considered a low risk to national security such as food, clothing, maintenance services, construction materials that are not electronic,” she said.

-Gordon Bitko, senior vice president of policy at the Information Technology Industry Council, a trade association for big tech, said his members want to see the prohibitions narrowed and more sharply defined.
+Gordon Bitko, senior vice president of policy at the Information Technology Industry Council, a trade association for Big Tech, said his members want to see the prohibitions narrowed and more sharply defined.

-For example, his group has asked, if a company working for the government also provides IT services to a commercial customer that uses the Chinese equipment, and is required to access the internal networks of that customer, is that a violation of the rules?
+For example, his group has asked, if a company working for the government also provides IT services to a commercial customer that uses the Chinese equipment and is required to access the internal networks of that customer, is that a violation of the rules?

 “We would like to see there be, in an ideal rule, a more clear scoping of who is covered,” said Bitko, a former top FBI official who has been meeting with lawmakers and the Pentagon to press the industry’s case.

-Another section of the Senate’s latest NDAA bill is causing a similar panic among U.S. companies because it requires them to stop using printed circuit boards made in China, Russia, Iran or North Korea by fiscal year 2033.
+Another section of the Senate’s latest NDAA bill is causing a similar panic among U.S. companies because it requires them to stop using printed circuit boards made in China, Iran, North Korea and Russia by fiscal 2033.
 The Senate recently approved the bill with bipartisan support, while the House adopted a bill containing a similar prohibition.

-The bills are now being merged in conference, where industry lobbyists are pushing for changes, a campaign that prompted Hawley to urge Senate staffers not to “give in” to the pressure.
+The bills are now being merged in conference, where industry lobbyists are pushing for changes, a campaign that prompted Hawley to urge Senate staff members not to “give in” to the pressure.

-Technology and defense companies including Microsoft and Honeywell have been pushing particularly hard against the provision, known as Section 808, according to legislative staffers who declined to be named to discuss sensitive meetings.
+Technology and defense companies including Microsoft and Honeywell have been pushing particularly hard against the provision known as Section 808, according to legislative staff members who spoke on the condition of anonymity to discuss sensitive meetings.
 The Aerospace Industries Association has also emerged as an opponent, they said.

-Microsoft and AIA declined to comment.
+Microsoft and the AIA declined to comment.

-Honeywell spokeswoman McGovern said the company and trade associations have proposed “the setup of a trusted supplier or design verification program to better protect national security."
+McGovern, Honeywell’s spokeswoman, said the company and trade associations have proposed “the setup of a trusted supplier or design verification program to better protect national security."

 Printed circuit boards are a key component of most electronics, from computer servers to fighter jets.
-The panels hold semiconductors and other components in place and connect them to each other.
-“If you’ve ever broken your alarm clock or phone, that green board that the chips stick to, that is the PCB,” says John Mitchell, chief executive of IPC, an industry group representing U.S.-headquartered PCB makers and other electronics companies.
+The panels hold semiconductors and other components in place and connect them to one another.
+“If you’ve ever broken your alarm clock or phone, that green board that the chips stick to, that is the PCB,” said John Mitchell, chief executive of IPC, an industry group representing U.S.-headquartered PCB makers and other electronics companies.

-Twenty years ago, about 30 percent of the world’s PCBs were produced in the U.S., but today it’s only 5 percent, after manufacturing migrated to China and other Asian nations, Mitchell said.
+Twenty years ago, about 30 percent of the world’s PCBs were produced in the United States, but that number is only 5 percent today, after manufacturing migrated to China and other Asian nations, Mitchell said.

 In a 2018 report, the Pentagon called this reliance on foreign suppliers a security risk, saying that strong domestic production of PCBs is “essential to U.S. defense and essential civilian needs.”